 - specify if the work uses non-US spelling, such as UK English

-Chapters List & Word Count: If the story is more than one chapter long (more than 5000 words), you need to provide a list of chapters including number, title and word count.
-(Again capitalize appropriately for titles.)
+Chapter List & Word Count: If the story is more than 5000 words long, you’ll need to divide it into chapters (see Text Formatting, below, for details), and provide a list of chapters, including number, title, capitalized appropriately, and word count.
 Chapter numbers are numerals, not words.
-Do NOT include page numbers.
-They will not be the same in after production, so they only get in the way for the conversion to ebook and print book.
+Do NOT include page numbers, as they will not be the same in after production.
 (See above Word Count section for how to measure specific parts of a document.)